We’ve eaten a lot of fried chicken around the world. Discover our picks for the best fried chicken in the United States plus seven more countries.

 Our mutual fried chicken obsession has motivated us to make crazy detours during our travels, while other times we’ve fortuitously bumped into great fried chicken more through luck than by pluck.
 After consuming many crispy calories, we’ve become fried chicken connoisseurs.

-→ Food travel is fun!
-Click here to discover 34 exciting food cities around the world.
+Food travel is fun!
+Discover exciting food cities to visit around the world.

 The Best Fried Chicken We’ve Eaten… So Far